KunmingSHAO/KunmingSHAO.github.io/_pages/about.md

 ## News
+**[18/07/2025] TCAD'25** One co-authored paper, **Configurable Dataflow and Adaptive Mapping Optimization for Hybrid ReRAM and SRAM Compute-in-Memory Accelerator**, has been accepted by TCAD!
+Congrats!🎉

 **[16/07/2025] CASS Travel Grant:** I have been awarded the IEEE CASS Student Travel Grant!
 Congrats!🎉

 **[19/05/2025] ISLPED'25:** One first-authored paper on **RAG acceleration** has been accepted by ISLPED'25!
 Congrats!🎉